Rescued from a Dumpster, we love Cupid

 The many other dogs deserving of our love

 The Dog Rescuers Inc. however, wants to encourage people to look at the many other dogs they have currently seeking their forever homes.
 So many of these dogs have equally sad and heartbreaking stories.
-From dogs who have been hit by cars and abandoned, to dogs that have been rescued from unsavory breeding situations, all of these dogs are deserving of as much love and attention as sweet Cupid has gotten.
+From dogs who have been hit by cars and abandoned, to dogs that have been rescued from unsavory breeding situations, all of these dogs are deserving of love and attention and a forever home.

 If you are seriously considering adopting or fostering a dog take a look at this helpful article that has some important questions to ask yourself before making a commitment to care for a new animal.
 Fostering or adopting a dog can be a very rewarding experience (as I know from Kilo the Pug and my previous rescues) However, particularly if you’re interested in a dog with special needs, there are some important things to consider before making such a big decision.

 A fundraiser is being held this weekend at St. Joseph’s Banquet and Conference Center in Oakville and despite tickets no longer being on sale, donations for Cupid’s care and the care of all the other dogs at The Dog Rescuers inc. are being gladly accepted via this website at any time.
 You can also apply to foster or adopt.